 Getting the time allocations for your objectives right is crucial to judging the success of your marketing.
 You need to ensure that you’ve set yourself enough time in the first place.
-If not, then you will judge your marketing to be a failure before you’ve given it the chance to produce the goods.
+If not, then you will judge your marketing to be a failure before you’ve given it the chance to produce reliable results.

-If you fail to set a time for your marketing objectives, how can you expect to correctly judge the success of your marketing and when do you decide it’s time to call it a success or a failure?
+Inversely, if you fail to set a timeline for your marketing objectives, how can you expect to correctly judge the success of your marketing - and when do you decide it’s time to call it a success or a failure?
 If this isn’t determined beforehand, you can run into all sorts of trouble.

 You can give your marketing a set time to start showing results, say six months, in order to return to the goals you set at that time and review the strategy.

-Managing your time can help you work under extreme pressure to achieve your short-term or long-term goals.
-Managing your time makes it easier for you to understand how many objectives you need to achieve in a certain period, and will also help you delegate tasks more effectively.
+Managing your time can help you work under pressure to achieve your short-term and long-term goals.
+Time management makes it easier for you to understand how many objectives you need to achieve in a certain period, and will also help you delegate tasks more effectively.

-Correctly setting objectives, that are actionable and achievable, will give you a sense of gratification when completed, which can help to motivate you to achieve your next goal as a result.
+Realistic objectives that are actionable and achievable will give you a sense of gratification when completed, which can help to motivate you to achieve your next goal as a result.